 - Occasionally a child may need support from a specialist such as the Educational Psychologist, Speech and Language therapist, Services for Autism, the Sensory Consortium or Behaviour Support Services.
 We work closely with a range of specialists who help to support a number of children in our school.

 - Our school will purchase in association with key specialists any necessary additional equipment e.g. electrical equipment, coloured glasses, writing aids.

 - Our school has access for wheelchair users and toilets for the disabled.

 How does the school ensure children with SEND are included in extra-curriculum activities and school trips?

 Ideally, each class will go on at least two school trips a year.
 Children with SEND are encouraged to join their class and will be supported as appropriate.

-We have a range of before, during and after school clubs e.g. sports clubs, judo, homework club, writers club, computer club, multi sports and gardening club.
+We have a range of before, during and after school clubs e.g. sports clubs, judo, homework club, writers club, computer club, netball and creative club.
 These are available for all children but these are on a voluntary basis; therefore if a child with SEND wishes to attend a club, the school will endeavour to meet any extra provision that is required to enable them to attend.